MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ms.devlang: "cpp"
 ms.assetid: 45138d70-719d-42dc-90d7-1d0ca31a2f54
 ---
-# Create a C++ console app project
+# Create a console calculator in C++

 ::: moniker range=">=vs-2019"

 The usual starting point for a C++ programmer is a "Hello, world!" application that runs on the command line.
-That's what you'll create in Visual Studio in this article, and then we'll move on to something more challenging: a calculator app.
+That's what you'll create first in Visual Studio in this article, and then we'll move on to something more challenging: a calculator app.

 ## Prerequisites